Scientific name: Peckoltia pankimpuju

 Peckoltia pankimpuju comes from Peru.
 This fish is found in several rivers connected to the Amazon system.
 Rio Huallaga by Tingo María, Rio Marañón at the Pongo de Manseriche, and the Rio Ucayali are known catching locations of this fish.

 Especially the Pongo the Manseriche is a well known river gorge which the Marañón passes draining east into the Amazon River.
 It is a narrow and deep gorge with very strong and fast streaming current, with big rocky boulders as substrate and river banks.
 The water there is highly oxygenated but rather rich in sediments (white water) and therefore doesn't let much light trough it.
-The temperature in this river ranges from 23 - 27°C.
+The temperature in this river ranges from 23 - 27 °C.

 Habitats closer to the Amazon tend to be on the warmer side of this scale.
-This fish is therefore not really sensitive to a certain temperature in captivity, as long as it stays in the range of 23 - 28°C. Own observations showed that the fish are more active during warmer water temperatures and also show then a deep black coloration as also no signs of stress.
+This fish is therefore not really sensitive to a certain temperature in captivity, as long as it stays in the range of 23 - 28°C.

 Since there is not much known about this species in general, also the exact diet of this fish in the wild is still unknown.
 The teeth of this fish represent tools for a more carnivorous diet.
 This could be dead fish, crustaceans, molluscs, insects and their larvae and so on.